Applying to Medicine

 - complete a minimum of one year of full time study in a recognised Bachelor's degree, achieving a grade point average of at least 6.0 on a 7 point scale; and

-- if there are more eligible applicants than there are places, ISAT results will be used to rank applicants.
-Please ensure that you have completed the International Student Admissions Test (ISAT), a scholastic aptitude test created and administered by the Australian Council for Educational Research (ACER), which is run several times each year in many countries.
+- Complete the International Student Admissions Test (ISAT), a scholastic aptitude test created and administered by the Australian Council for Educational Research (ACER), which is run several times each year in many countries.

 The School will seek to provide access to early cultural support and assistance with colloquial Australian English.